gavel and books of law on the table

 Several conditions must be met, including the following:

-Additionally, in 2017 Tennessee changed its expungement laws again to allow for folks with exactly two eligible convictions to expunge both of them.
+Additionally, in 2017, Tennessee amended its expungement laws to allow individuals with exactly two eligible convictions to expunge both of them.
 This is a positive step in helping people maintain bright futures that aren’t forever marred by past mistakes.

-If you believe that you fit the above criteria for having a charge (or charges) expunged from public record, then contact Bryan for a free consultation.
+If you meet the above criteria for having a charge (or charges) expunged from your public record, please contact us for a free consultation.

 our testimonials